MKishoreDev/AutoPostTelegram/README.md

 # AutoPostTeegram

-A Telegram Auto Post Package
+**A Telegram Auto Post Package**

-- A Package Used To Post Memes, Gifs, Facts To Your Channel On Telegram
+• `A Package Used To Post Memes, Gifs, Facts To Your Channel On Telegram`

 ```bash